davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 - Statistical approximation of correctness
 - The likehood of correct behavior from some period of observed behavior Time Period, number of system executions
-Measured relative to a specification and usage profile (expected pattern of intera)
+- Measured relative to a specification and usage profile (expected pattern of interaction) Dependent on how the system is used by a type of user

+# Dependence on Specifications